$\mathbb{Q}$-Fano threefolds and Laurent inversion: Introduction

 In Theorem \ref{systemThm} we construct a family for every period sequence arising from a set of rigid MMLPs, thus providing strong evidence for the Fano/LG correspondence.
 However, we are not defining a set-theoretic function, in the sense that in principle there could exist more than one such family.
 We have no knowledge of this phenomenon actually occurring, neither in our work or in the literature.

 There are many benefits to working in dimension three, from visualising polytopes to the specific form of singularities, which make it similar to the surface case.
-Nevertheless, there is an increased difficulty from the point of view of deformation theory.
+Nevertheless, there is an increased difficulty from the point of view of deformation theory (see \cite{petracci2019deformations} for a survey on the topic).
 In particular, we are missing two key ingredients: a concrete result in the style of \cite[Proposition 2.7]{SingContent}, which is a recipe for determining which toric surface singularities are smoothable, and \cite[Lemma 6]{OrbidP}, a useful local-to-global glueing result that is central when obtaining classifications.
-Fortunately, the strategy we employ in this paper bypasses most of these subtle issues by constructing the deformations explicitly.
+There have been attempts at settling these issues (e.g. \cite[Conjectures A\&B]{corti2020mirror} provide a conjectural answer to the first question in the Gorenstein case), yet it is apparent that they are relevant even in mildly singular cases (see \cite[Theorem 1.2]{petracci2019some} for an example where expected local-to-global glueing fails).
+Fortunately, the strategy we employ in this paper bypasses most of these subtle discussions by constructing the deformations explicitly.

 We are able to obtain our constructions precisely because we shift perspective from the high codimension embedding inside a projective space to a codimension $\leq 2$ complete intersection or a codimension 3 Pfaffian inside a higher-rank toric variety, as we explain below.